overture-stack/SONG/docker/README.md

 * Minio (s3 object storage) data is also mounted via the `./data` directory.
 Files can be uploaded by simply copying into `./data/minio`

-* Uses base-ubuntu and base-db images to minimize pulling and building of docker images, and maximize reuse
+* Uses `base-ubuntu` and `base-db` images to minimize pulling and building of docker images, and maximize reuse

-* If decide to go to production, the databases from the volumes can be easily dumped, and the data from minio can be uploaded directly
+* If you decide to go to production, the databases from the volumes can be easily dumped, and the data from minio can be uploaded directly

 * **Bonus:** can manage Minio and OAuth using their UIs\!